Novartis/YADA/src/site/markdown/security.md

 To configure an execution policy, the following steps must be completed:

 1. Add a protector query to the YADA index using the admin tool
 2. Map the protector query to the protected query in the `YADA_A11N` table using the following query syntax.
-(NOTE: this will be supported in the yada-admin UI in an imminent dot release.)
+This is configurable simply by adding a security configuration using the security wizard in the admin tool.

   ```sql
 INSERT INTO YADA_A11N (target, policy, qname, type) VALUES (<protected>,'E',<protector>,<type>)